samascher/gh-lab/readme.md

 **Bonus**:

-- use the [syncing a fork](https://help.github.com/articles/syncing-a-fork/) documentation to update partner2's local version of `git-and-github-practice` without copying and pasting any code
+- Have partner1 make one more change and push it to their fork.
-- push the updated local copy to GitHub
+- Have partner2 use the [syncing a fork](https://help.github.com/articles/syncing-a-fork/) documentation to pull those changes locally without copying and pasting any code or creating a pull request

 #### Starter code